This information answers frequently asked questions about electronic smoking devices, such as electronic cigarettes.Back to top

 The long-term health risks of using electronic smoking devices are still unknown.
 The US Food and Drug Administration (FDA) and other public health organizations agree that we need more research studies on the safety of electronic smoking devices.

 While they don’t fill your lungs with harmful smoke like cigarettes do, electronic smoking devices still have nicotine and other chemicals in them.
-Vapors in e-cigarettes are not only made up of water, but also have chemicals that can cause breathing problems in some people.
+Vapors in e-cigarettes are made up of water as well as chemicals that can cause breathing problems in some people.

 Is using a Juul safer than vaping?